MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data-for-development-in-azure-sql-database.md

 ---

-## Export data using an Azure Function
+## Export data using an Azure Function App

-In this part of the lab, you’ll create an Azure Function in C# to export data from your Azure SQL Database.
+In this part of the lab, you’ll create an Azure Function App in C# to export data from your Azure SQL Database.
 This function will retrieve the data and return it as a JSON response.

 ### Create an Azure Function App in VS Code